lyndontavares/angular-12-unit-testing/aula-4/crud-add/frontsimples/README.md

 import { MatPaginator } from '@angular/material/paginator';
 import { MatSort } from '@angular/material/sort';
 import { ProductService } from './product.service';
-import { ProductData } from './models/product-data.model';
+import { ProductData } from './product-data.model';
 import { Subscription } from 'rxjs';
 import { v4 as uuidv4 } from 'uuid';

-export interface UsersData {
-  name: string
-  id: number
-  price?:number
-  quantity?:number
-}

 @Component({
   selector: 'app-root',